 The highlights-in-brief provide a glimpse at the decisions made by Town of BWG Council at their most recent meeting.
-A more detailed version is posted within 48 hours of the meeting on the Town website at www.townofbwg.com/highlights.
+A more detailed version is posted on the Town website by the end of the week of the meeting at www.townofbwg.com/highlights.